 What’s the idea here?

-Build free online tools that solve problems your ideal customers have.
+Build free online tools that solve problems your ideal customer have.

 Companies like HubSpot, Shopify or Buffer play the same game.
 They all engineer free tools to generate leads for their core products.

 For example: Buffer sells awesome Social Media software.
-They decided to create a free but helpful tool called Pablo to create beautiful social media images.
+They decided to create a free but helpful tool to create beautiful social media images called Pablo.